Jesica-akeyo/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 4-print_hexa.py -  a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)

 5-print_comb2.py - a program that prints numbers from 0 to 99.Numbers must be separated by ,, followed by a space.Numbers should be printed in ascending order, with two digits.

+6-print_comb3.py - a program that prints all possible different combinations of two digits.